redpony/cmu-mt-11731/hw4.md

 <center>the log rolled down the <b>bank</b> and into the water .</center>
 <br />

-Usually during decoding we're given a translation table, in which each phrase pair is assigned some fixed scores.
-For example, we might know that overall in translating into Czech, $p(\text{banka} | \text{bank}) = 0.8$ and $p(\text{břeh} | \text{bank}) = 0.2$.

-Upon looking at these two input sentences, however, we might want to rethink those probabilities.
+Upon looking at these two input sentences, however, we might want to rethink the appropriateness of using context-independent relative frequencies to estimate the translation probabilities.
 In the former sentence, the correction translation of "bank" is seems likely to be <i>banka</i> (financial institution), just like the phrase table predicts.
 In the latter, however, it's more likely to be <i>břeh</i> (river bank) despite the translation table probabilities.

-**Your task is to use the context in the source sentence to rerank the translation options of the highlighted word.**
+**In this homework, your task is to use the *context* in the source sentence to rerank the translation options of the highlighted word.**

 This assignment will be graded by <i>mean reciprocol rank</i> (MRR), which captures the intuition that we want the "correct" translation (as determined by a reference sentence translation) to be highly ranked, even if it is not first in the reranked list.
 If the reference is the $n$th item in your reranked list, you will recieve a score of $\frac{1}{n}$ for that sentence.